 Sense of Wonder

 Hypertellurians is a game about exploring the endless worlds of the Ultracosm.
 These places are filled with awe-inspiring places, creatures and vistas.
-When the party encounters such things, its Sense of Wonder score is increased by an amount commensurate to the wonder discovered.
-This communal pool of wonder can then be used to perform wondrous actions that no normal person would be able to do.
+When the characters encounters such things, they gain Wonder points commensurate to the wonder discovered.
+This communal pool of Wonder points can then be used to perform wondrous actions that no normal person would be able to do.

 Critical Successes and Failures